cepdnaclk/Computer-Architecture-Web/README.md

 # Lectures on Computer Architecture

-A comprehensive guide by Isuru Nawinne about this book - a professional, static GitHub Pages website for the "Lectures on Computer Architecture" lecture series.
+A comprehensive lecture series by Dr. Isuru Nawinne - a professional, static GitHub Pages website for the "Lectures on Computer Architecture" course.
 This website provides easy access to lecture notes, downloadable materials, and organized content for students following the lecture series.

+Hands-on practical series to complement the lecture series, providing practical experience with processor microarchitecture and memory systems using Verilog.
+Students build their own processors and implement memory hierarchy with caching.

 ## 🌟 Features